Hendekagon/cljs-web-audio/README.md

 An extremely rough Clojurescript interface to the Web Audio API.

-The aim of this library is (was) to provide some nice abstractions for sonification of data, *not* for playing or generating music.
+The aim of this library is to provide some nice abstractions for sonification of data, not for playing or generating music.

-I've pretty much given-up on this though, because I don't know enough about audio to do this right (esp WRT timing, I mean my use of core.async was probably a mistake for a start , then there's the issue of how to schedule sounds to play at the right times, which this code doesn't address at all)

-It could be useful for you to read anyway just to see how to use web-audio from Clojurescript

-Enough apologes
+It is far from that.

 ## Usage